propavingk/SlotDrift/CONTRIBUTING.md

 `make test`, `make parity` and `make verify` wrap the same commands.

 The parity script is the important one when you touch arithmetic.
-Any change
+Any change to the continuity or fork rules must be made in both implementations, and `scripts/parity.py` must report that every fixture agrees.
+A change that only edits one side will fail parity, and that failure is the point of the check.

+## What a good change looks like